 The best way to engage with your readers is through email.
 People are more likely to check their email than their Instagram or Facebook.
 They are also more likely to take action on something they received via email.
 Bloggers use email service providers to manage communications with their email subscribers.
 Imagine trying to send emails to 1000 subscribers through your Gmail account.
 It just won’t work.
 That’s why email service providers exist.

 Now, which email service provider should you choose?
 This one is debatable.
 The major players are Mail Chimp, Mailer Lite, Aweber, Infusionsoft, and Convertkit.
 I started with Aweber but switched to Convertkit.
-The latter is more expensive, but it’s much more blogger friendly.
+I love Convertkit because it’s made specifically for bloggers.

 8. Create a Pinterest account

 Some blogging gurus will tell you to make sure your brand is visible on all social media.
 Set up Twitter, Pinterest, Instagram, Facebook, Bloglovin’, and Stumbleupon, for your business.
 Yes, you should aim to do that within the first year, but focus on just one platform in the beginning.
 The most important social media for a new blogger is Pinterest!
 I learned this after spending months participating in Facebook threads and chasing Instagram followers.
 Doing that had almost no impact on my traffic, the lifeblood of any blog.